Gloria Gaynor: Early life

+Music career

-Early career
+Early years

-Gaynor was a singer with the Soul Satisfiers, a jazz and R&B music band, in the 1960s.
-She recorded "She'll Be Sorry/Let Me Go Baby" (for the first time as Gloria Gaynor) in 1965, for Johnny Nash's "Jocida" label.
+Gaynor was a singer with The Soul Satisfiers, a jazz and R&B music band of the 1960s.
+She recorded "She'll Be Sorry" as Gloria Gaynor in 1965, for Johnny Nash's "Jocida" label.
 Her first real success came in 1973 when she was signed to Columbia Records by Clive Davis.
-The fruit of that was the release of the flop single "Honey Bee".
+The fruit of that was the release of the single "Honey Bee".

 Moving on to MGM Records she finally hit with the album Never Can Say Goodbye, released in 1975.
 The first side of the album consisted of three songs ("Honey Bee", "Never Can Say Goodbye", and "Reach Out, I'll Be There"), with no break between the songs.
 This 19-minute dance marathon proved to be enormously popular, especially at dance clubs.
 All three songs were released as singles via radio edits and all of them became hits.
 The album was instrumental in introducing disco music to the public, "Never Can Say Goodbye" becoming the first song to top Billboard magazine's dance chart.
 It was also a hit on the mainstream Pop Charts, peaking at No. 9, and on the R&B Charts, reaching No. 34 (the original version by The Jackson 5 had been a No. 2 hit on the Hot 100 in 1971).
 It also marked her first significant chart success internationally, making it into the Top 5 in Australia, Canada, Germany and the UK.
 The song would go on to be certified silver by the British Phonographic Industry, and subsequently gold in the US.